ahlsunnah/arabic-expressions/readme.txt

 = How to use ? =

-Just insert keyword of the arabic expression that you want in your post / page and enjoy !
+Just insert the keyword of the arabic expression that you want in your post or page and enjoy !

 > Example : `basmallah3`